National Disability Insurance Scheme

 On April 5 the government officially announced a three-year disability royal commission, which will be fully funded by the Commonwealth and will be allowed to scrutinise the NDIS.
 In the newly-released 2019-20 budget, the government committed $527.9 million over the next five years.
 The government expects the royal commission to release an interim report by the end of October 2020, with a final report due by the end of April 2022.

-- NDIS: The Liberal-National Party will continue to fund the NDIS in partnership with the states.
+- NDIS: The Liberal-National Party will continue to fund the NDIS in partnership with the states, and has committed funding to help those in community mental health programs transition to the NDIS.
+Also promising reforms to simplify the NDIS system and decrease waiting times.

 - Royal Commission: The LNP support a Royal Commission into the disability sector and have signalled their intention to fully fund it, announcing an allocation of $527.9 million to it over the next five years.

-- NDIS: The Labor Party supports the full roll-out of a fully funded NDIS, and has committed to lifting the cap on NDIS staff numbers if elected.
+- NDIS: The Labor Party supports the full roll-out of a fully funded NDIS, and has promised to set up an NDIS Future Fund (or “locked box”).
+Has committed to lifting the cap on NDIS staff numbers if elected, and promised to include disability courses in the 600,000 free TAFE course places it would roll out over ten years.

 - Royal Commission: Labor supports the motions for a Royal Commission into the disability sector.